AdaptivMCP/AdaptivMCP/docs/assistant/start_session.md

 # Assistant session protocol (Adaptiv Controller)

+## Roles and operating model

+- **User** = human speaking in chat.
+- **Assistant/Operator** = the AI running tools and executing workflows.
+- The user does not run tools.
+The assistant does.
+- If any doc says "you" without labeling the audience, treat it as a doc bug and fix it.

+See: `docs/human/TERMS_AND_ROLES.md`.

 This document is written for assistants using the Adaptiv Controller GitHub MCP server.

 The human does not run commands.
 The assistant does.